This post may contain affiliate links. Please refer to our disclosure policy.

 Natural disasters for kids charades game.

 There are a couple options for printing the natural disasters for kids printable.
 You can either print on regular paper and glue to construction paper.
 Or print on colored cardstock.
 Either option will give you the concealment needed for playing charades.
-Now that you have preloaded information about natural disasters and have the printable prepped you’re ready to play!
+You’re ready to play now that you have the printable and information.

 - Volcanic eruption -coming from a squat position jump up with your arms fanning out.